tastybug/zettelkasten/catalog/vault.md

 # Vault

 Is a Hashicorp tool that offers management of certificates and secrets.
-It comes with 3 flavors:
+It comes in 3 flavors:

 * open source: self hosted, free, dynamic secrets, ACL, key rolling, encryption as a service, aws/azure/gcp auto unseal, local clustering in a single DC (here I'm not sure why this cannot span different DCs)
 * enterprise: self hosted, non-free, all of open source plus disaster recovery, namespaces, replication (aka multi-cluster setups), read-only nodes, HSM auto-unseal, MFA, Sentinel, FIPS 140-2 & Seal Wrap (some gov standard)